-There are many types of water filters as well as many types of technologies.
-Finding the "best one" depends on the amount of space you can afford, your budget, and the specific water contaminants in your area.
+There are many types of water filters as well as many types of water filtering technologies.
+Finding the "best one" depends on the amount of space you can afford to clear out for it, your budget, and the specific water contaminants in your area.

-These are some of the top filters and ways to help you decide what fits your needs.
+These are some of the top filters and ways to help you decide what best fits your needs.